-Rachel Saunders on KPMG in the UK suggests that change management, leadership, and governance as well as strategic alignment and business case are some of the factors that are responsible for project failures.
-From Saunders’ point of view, it can be deduced that to minimize the chances of project failure, project stakeholders must develop detailed change management plans to support project governance and leadership.
+Change management, leadership, and governance, strategic alignment, and business case were some of the factors Rachel Saunders on KPMG in the UK suggested were responsible for project failures.
+From Saunders’ point of view, it can be deduced that to minimize the chances of project failure, project stakeholders must develop a detailed change management plan and follow it strictly.

 Invariably, leadership and management commitment to established change control processes are both crucial for project success.
 Leadership should institute the decision-making process that management must follow to assess and decide changes to initial project requirements, especially where the degree of complexity is high, and project knowledge is limited.